 Mc Nelly Torres is an independent award-winning journalist based in South Florida and former investigative producer for NBC6 in Miami.
 Torres is currently teaching an investigative reporting course at Barry University in Miami Shores.

 In 2010, Torres co-founded Florida Center for Investigative Reporting.
 Torres has worked in five dailies across the nation.

 Her work in South Florida as a consumer writer for the Sun-Sentinel led to the conviction of a businessman with a history of defrauding customers, a state probe of a foreclosure-rescue firm and changes in state laws pertaining to foreclosure-rescue business.

-In 2008, she was elected to the board of Investigative Reporters and Editors, the world’s leading organization of investigative journalists.
-She served on that board from 2008 until 2014.
+Torres was the first Latina to be elected to the Investigative Reporters and Editor’s Board where she served from 2008-2014.
 Torres also served on the Florida Society of News Editors board for almost three years.

-Torres has trained hundreds of journalists in the U.S., Latin America and the Caribbean in data journalism and investigative tools.
+Torres has trained thousands of journalists in the U.S., Latin America and the Caribbean in data journalism and investigative tools.

 She holds a bachelor’s degree in journalism from Colorado State University-Pueblo, formerly known as the University of Southern Colorado.
-She’s currently completing a master’s degree in criminology at Florida Atlantic University.
 A native of Puerto Rico, Torres has lived around the world while following a military husband who retired in 2005.